phoenix-rtos/phoenix-rtos-ports/lsb_vsx/README.md

 ## Known issues

-We ommit installing loopdisc and pseudolanguages (it requires root privileges), which cause some test case to fail.
+We omit installing loopdisc and pseudolanguages (it requires root privileges), which cause some test case to fail.

 Many tests failed to compile due to libphoenix lacking some functions.